Our solution is founded on the genius of NATURE so when we refer to GREEN we mean PLANTS.

 (b) To promote alternative energy technology which mitigate climate change impact.

-(c) To promote indigenous planting for the purpose of enhancing and protecting the natural environment.
+(c) To promote indigenous planting for the purpose of improving ESG building performance

 (d) To promote indigenous planting in urban areas for the purpose of carbon sequestration.

 (e) To improve the quality of stormwater run-off flowing to catchments, natural waterways and the ocean.

 (f) To improve stormwater management in urban areas.

 (h) To reduce carbon emissions from the built environment through enhanced thermal insulation.

 (i) To increase the mitigation of Urban Heat Island Effects.

 (j) To promote the principles of Ecological Sustainable Development.